-A newly federated user can't sign in to a Microsoft cloud service such as Office 365, Windows Azure, or Windows Intune.
+A newly federated user can't sign in to a Microsoft cloud service such as Office 365, Microsoft Azure, or Windows Intune.
 The user experiences one of the following symptoms:

 - After the user enters their user ID on the login.microsoftonline.com webpage, the user ID can't be identified as a federated user by home realm discovery and the user isn't automatically redirected to sign in through single sign-on (SSO).

 - Authentication to Active Directory Federation Services (AD FS) fails, and the user receives the following forms-based authentication error message:

 - The user receives the following error message on the login.microsoftonline.com webpage:

 Sorry, but we're having trouble signing you out

 These symptoms may occur because of a badly piloted SSO-enabled user ID.
 The general requirements for piloting an SSO-enabled user ID are as follows:

 - The on-premises Active Directory user account should use the federated domain name as the user principal name (UPN) suffix.